Obituary of Owen G. Froerer

 Owen was preceded in death by a son Randy.
 Owen is survived by his wife of 65 years Colleen, a son Craig and Marla Froerer Nyssa, Oregon, a daughter Robin and Jed Myers, Nyssa Oregon, and a daughter Sharla and Matt Richards, Nyssa Oregon.
 He is survived by 16 grandchildren, 28 great-grandchildren, and numerous extended family members.
 He lived a life with a great love of family, a great love to explore, a great love of Christ’s Gospel, and a great love of his country.
 He will be missed but never forgotten.

-Arrangements and Cremation by Lienkaemper Chapel, Nyssa.To send flowers to the family of Owen Froerer, please visit Tribute Store
+Arrangements and Cremation by Lienkaemper Chapel, Nyssa.To send flowers to the family or plant a tree in memory of Owen Froerer, please visit Tribute Store